cortex-lab/Rigbox/README.md

 On the master computer, run:
 > mc

-This opens a GUI that will allow you to choose a subject, edit some of the experimental parameters and press 'Start' to begin the basic steering wheel task on the stimulus server.
+This opens a GUI that will allow you to choose a subject, edit some of the experimental parameters and press 'Start' to begin the basic steering wheel task on the stimulus computer.

 ## Code organization